pioniredu/preslovljivac-js/readme.txt

-a very simple package for changing characters from latin to cyrillic (serbian).
+a very simple package for changing characters from latin to cyrillic (serbian) and vice versa,
+depending on which one is more abundant in text (it changes to the less abundant one).
 example:
 ``` javascript
 const preslovljivac = require("preslovljivac"); //loading the package